The “Blue Zones” of Wealth and Happiness

 “Wait a minute,” I interjected.
 “Are you that Blue Zones guy?”

 I was talking to Dan Buettner, the National Geographic fellow and bestselling author of several books on his “Blue Zones” research.

 Our conversation later turned to the financial markets and the search for practical investment solutions.

 After a few minutes, Dan said, “Hold on.
 Are you that Gone Fishin’ guy?”

-Over the next couple days we talked for hours, played a combative game of tennis and promised to mail each other our books when we got home.
+Over the next couple days, we talked for hours, played a combative game of tennis and promised to stay in touch.

-When I received Dan's books, I dove into his latest first, The Blue Zones of Happiness: Lessons From the World's Happiest People.
+I read one of Dan’s best books last year, The Blue Zones of Happiness: Lessons From the World’s Happiest People.
+I highly recommend it.

 Yes, I know.
-Bookstores are swimming in titles about happiness and where to find it.
+Bookstores are swimming in titles about happiness and how to find it.

 I plowed through dozens during the years I wrote my weekly Beyond Wealth column.

-The Blue Zones of Happiness is a fascinating exploration of the world's happiest people - and the many ways you can tweak your own life to make it more fulfilling.
+The Blue Zones of Happiness is a fascinating exploration of the world’s most satisfied people – and how you can tweak your own life to make it more fulfilling.